 Stereotactic brain repair treatment, neural growth factors injection and physical rehabilitation therapy

-Lucas was born with Cerebral Palsy due to the infection during her mother’s 12-week pregnancy.
-That infection affected his brain and all his development.
-Doctors in Ireland said there is no special treatment except physical therapy.
-In February, Luca’s parents happened to see Beijing Puhua International Hospital’s advertisement in Amazon’s link.
-The advertisement post was about cerebral palsy treatment, and they were very curious about the treatment.
-Because it’s very hard for them to believe that there is such kind of treatment in China.
-So they click it and started communication with the hospital.
+Lucas was born with Cerebral Palsy as a result of an infection his mother had at her 12th week of pregnancy, which unfortunately affected his brain and physical development.
+The Doctors in Ireland explained there is no specific treatment except physical therapy.
+In February, Luca’s parents happened to see Beijing Puhua International Hospital’s (BPIH) advertisement on an Amazon’s link.
+It was about cerebral palsy treatment and they were very curious and interested in the treatment we offer.
+They could not believe that there actually was a treatment for it and started to communicate with our hospital.

-They also searched other hospitals in America, Europe, Germany, France and Turkey.
-They were considering which one was better, after careful consideration about the treatment, they think BPIH was the best choice.
-So Lucas’s parents bring him to Beijing Puhua International Hospital for further treatment.
+They also continued to research other hospitals in America, Europe, Germany, France and Turkey.
+They were searching for the best option for their precious child and after careful consideration, they decided to make BPIH their first choice.
+Lucas’s parents travelled with him to Beijing and he was admitted to our hospital for treatment.

 Minimally Invasive Brain Surgery for Cerebral Palsy

-After admission, several medical protocols were applied, including stereotactic treatment to repair the injured neural cells, medical improvement of cerebral circulation, nutrition and metabolism, combined with rehabilitation therapy, as well as symptomatic and supportive treatment.
+After admission, several medical protocols were applied, which included stereotactic treatment to repair the injured neural cells, medical treatment to improve his cerebral blood-supply and metabolism – to enhance his neural function, a Traditional Chinese Medicine protocol as well as Physical Rehabilitation Therapy and other supportive treatments.

 (During the operation)